History of San Francisco: 2010s

 The early 2000s and into the 2010s saw the redevelopment of the Mission Bay neighborhood.
 Originally an industrial district, it underwent development fueled by the construction of the University of California, San Francisco Mission Bay campus and its UCSF Medical Center, and is currently an up-and-coming neighborhood, undergoing development and construction.
 It has rapidly evolved into a wealthy neighborhood of luxury condominiums, hospitals, and biotechnology research and development.
-It is also the site of the Chase Center, the arena of the Golden State Warriors and the new Uber headquarters.
+It is also the site of Chase Center, the arena of the Golden State Warriors and the new Uber headquarters.

 2010 saw the San Francisco Giants win their first World Series title since moving from New York City in 1958.
 The estimated 1 million people who attended their victory parade is considered one of the largest in city history.
 2012 saw the Giants win their second title in San Francisco, and 2014 saw them win their third.
 Celebrations citywide were marred by rioting which caused millions of dollars in property damage.

 In 2011, city manager Edwin Lee was elected the first Chinese American mayor in any American major city.
 Mayor Lee has been a strong proponent of tenant's rights, but also a business-friendly mayor to the city's burgeoning tech community.

 By 2013, San Francisco, with thanks from the Web 2.0 boom, had fully recovered from the late 2000s recession and is experiencing a real estate and population boom.
 The computer industry is moving north from Silicon Valley.
-Availability of vacant rental units is scarce and the prices for vacant units has increased dramatically, and as of 2015 is reported to be the highest in the nation.
+Availability of rental units is scarce and the prices for rental units has increased dramatically, and as of 2015 is reported to be the highest in the nation.

 In April 2016, the city passed a law requiring all new buildings below 10 stories to have rooftop solar panels, making it the first major US city to do so.

 In 2018, San Francisco Supervisor London Breed was elected mayor.